eryawn/P_Man/README.txt

 process still shows on the bglist.
 But if it happens (with 0.01% likelihood that the OS uses a very long time killing this process) , the next time you execute bglist you would not definitely see it again.

-All coding and debugging is executed using ECS348 lab Linux environment.
-If there is anything unexpected happens like bugs or compilation errors, please use ECS348 lab Linux environment to do your testing and marking.

 If you want to run inf.c using bg, compile inf.c using "gcc inf.c -o inf" before you execute 'make'.